aaronjameslang/blog/source/reproducible-node-installations.md

 Contributors should be responsible for installing nvm on their systems, similar to git or their preferred IDE.

-Once present we can take a snapshot of our current node version like `node --version > .nvmrc`.
-This will create a `.nvmrc` file which records the node version the application is known to work with, similar to how `package-lock.json` records the exact version of each node dependancy.
+Once set up we can take a snapshot of our current node version with `node --version > .nvmrc`.
+This will create a `.nvmrc` file which records the node version the application is known to work with, similar to how `package-lock.json` records the exact version of each node module dependency.

-Then when working with the application, before running `npm install`, we can run `nvm install` which will install the correct version of node if we don't have it already, and ensure that our local environemnt is set up to use that version.
+Then when working with your application, before running `npm install`, we can run `nvm install` which will install the correct version of node if we don't have it already, and ensure that our local environment is set up to use that version.

 Unfortunately there's no way to do anything similar with your `npm` version, so the best approach I've found is to use `nvm install --lastest-npm` which will ensure you always have the latest version.

-## `npm` Clean Install
+## Clean `npm` Installs

 The standard install command `npm install` will try to be smart by only installing the node modules that are missing, and updating your `package-lock.json` file